BernardQuatermass/exim-wiki/DNSSEC.md

 _letsencrypt-tlsa.exim.org.
 900 IN      TLSA    2 1 1 60B87575447DCBA2A36B7D11AC09FB24A9DB406FEE12D2CC90180517 616E8A18
 ```

 We currently sign using `ECDSAP256SHA256`; our sense of public DNS administrator consensus seems to be that this is a reasonable short-term transition choice.
-Cloudflare use it for their domains, so any resolver which breaks on it will cut off DNS resolution of large chunks of Internet.
+Cloudflare use it for their domains, so any resolver which breaks on it will cut off DNS resolution of large chunks of the Internet.

 ### Monitoring

-If you publish TLSA records for one or more MX hosts, monitoring that the TLSA records match the actual certificate chain of presented by the server is essential.
+If you publish TLSA records for one or more MX hosts, monitoring that the TLSA
+records match the actual certificate chain of presented by the server is
+essential.
+This should be integrated into your regular monitoring, which is beyond the
+scope of this Wiki page, but we can point towards tooling which might help if
+your monitoring does not natively support DANE-based TLS monitoring.

+#### smtpdane

+The [SMTP DANE testing tool][smtpdane-golang] is a Golang tool which can
+connect to an SMTP server and confirm that the certificate chain validates
+with DANE.
+It is written by one of the Exim maintainers and at time of writing is
+bare-bones functional and being actively maintained to become more useful.
+It is too early to have great confidence in this tool.

+#### OpenSSL

 The OpenSSL 1.1.0 (or later) `s_client` command can be used to check the correctness of the MX host's TLSA records.
 For example, to check that `hummus.csx.cam.ac.uk` matches at least one of its `2 1 1` records, run the below:

 ```
 (sleep 5; printf "quit\r\n") |
   openssl s_client -verify 9 -verify_return_error -brief -starttls smtp \